 Rich in history, culture, good food and lots of beaches, the Greek islands are besieged every year by millions of tourists looking for sun, sea, good food and a holiday worthy of the name.

-Dozens of flowers and species that we had only talked about, told or maybe seen photos on books, finally appeared before our eyes with their incredible colors.
+Dozens of flowers and species of which we had only spoken, told or perhaps seen photos on books, finally appeared before our eyes with their incredible colors.

 The common caper (capparis spinosa) is a typical plant of the Mediterranean areas and for this it will be easy to find it also in Southern Italy as well as in the South of Spain and some areas of North Africa.

 About 350 species belong to its genus.

-Campsis radicans belonging to the bignoniaceae family is a characteristic spring flower with a typical trumpet
+Campsis radicans belonging to the bignoniaceae family is a characteristic spring flower with a typical trumpet shape.

 Unlike the other “sighted” during our walks, this was located in the center a few steps from the sea, rather than in less inhabited hill areas.